For buying my first homeReviewed April 2026

 Income and serviceability

 Lenders assess whether your income is sufficient to service (repay) the loan, factoring in all existing debts including credit cards, car loans, and HECS-HELP debt.
-Since 2021, APRA requires lenders to test serviceability at 3 percentage points above the loan's interest rate — so if rates are 6%, they test your ability to repay at 9%.
+Since 2021, APRA requires lenders to test serviceability at 3 percentage points above the loan’s interest rate, so if rates are 6%, they test your ability to repay at 9%.

 Check your credit history

-Step 2: Understand Your Borrowing Capacity
+Step 2: Understand your borrowing capacity

 Use our Borrowing Power Calculator to get an estimate of how much you can borrow based on your income, expenses, and deposit.
-Remember this is a guide only — actual borrowing capacity depends on the specific lender and your complete financial picture.
+Remember this is a guide only, actual borrowing capacity depends on the specific lender and your complete financial picture.

-Getting a formal pre-approval (also called conditional approval) from a lender gives you a realistic budget and signals to agents that you're a serious buyer.
+Getting a formal pre-approval (also called conditional approval) from a lender gives you a realistic budget and signals to agents that you’re a serious buyer.
 Pre-approvals typically last 90 days and can be renewed.
-Pre-approval is not a guarantee of final approval — it is conditional on the property valuing at or above purchase price and your circumstances not changing.
+Pre-approval is not a guarantee of final approval, it is conditional on the property valuing at or above purchase price and your circumstances not changing.

-Step 3: Factor In All Costs
+Step 3: Factor in all costs

 The purchase price is just the beginning.
 When budgeting, include all of the following: